twothreenine/kerndlware/README.md

 More translations could be contributed by users from around the world, as soon as the program is ready to use.

 For more details, take a look into the wiki, there is a [detailed introduction and overview of the planned features](https://github.com/twothreenine/kerndlware/wiki/Introduction-&-feature-overview).

-Currently, we are trying to get it ready as best as possible in order to use the programm in our own foodcoop.
-[Here's the to-do list](https://github.com/twothreenine/kerndlware/milestone/1) for this milestone.